Fiber cement siding combines the durability and resilience of cement with the appearance of wood siding.

 Paint shops provide two coats, 25-year warranties and hundreds of hues for about $2 per square foot, not including the cost to ship your order to and from the lumberyard.
 On-site painters generally offer one- or two-year warranties on their work.

-Performance of Fiber Cement Siding in Different Locations
+Fiber Cement Siding Performance In Different Locations

 Cold climates bring moisture, which in freezing temperatures can expand.
 Unlike vinyl, fiber cement does not become brittle in cold weather.
 It will not crack because of the freeze-thaw cycles.